itsDigvijaysing/SF_Security_Issue_Fixer/README.md

 `File Data Cleanup`: It simplely clears data of it's own file so that Project will stay working without any issue.

-## Project Status

-As a Developer of this project, I acknowledges that it may contain bugs.
-Updates and improvements will be considered when time permits, with a focus on improving functionality and reliability.

 <!-- ## Functionality

 1. Finding all Fields & Objects of SOQL Query & stored it in file.